daleal/asymmetric/README.md

 uvicorn <module>:asymmetric
 ```

 Where `<module>` is your module name (in the examples, we will be writing in a file named `module.py`, so the module name will be just `module`).
-A `Starlette` instance will be spawned immediately and can be reached at [http://127.0.0.1:8000](http://127.0.0.1:8000) by default.
+A `S` instance will be spawned immediately and can be reached at [http://127.0.0.1:8000](http://127.0.0.1:8000) by default.
 We don't have any endpoints yet, so we'll add some later.

 ### Defining the API endpoints